AutoResearch/autora/docs/contribute/modules/index.md

 !!! success
     We recommend setting up your development environment using a manager like `venv`, which creates isolated python environments.
-Other environment managers, like
+Other environment managers, such as
     [virtualenv](https://virtualenv.pypa.io/en/latest/),
     [pipenv](https://pipenv.pypa.io/en/latest/),
     [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/),
     [hatch](https://hatch.pypa.io/latest/),
     [poetry](https://python-poetry.org),
-    are available and will likely work, but will have different syntax to the syntax shown here.
+    are available and will likely work, but will have syntax different to that shown here.

 Run the following command to create a new virtual environment in the `.venv` directory